-Hooking it up to a colour television, I was captivated by the lime green GUI.
-I had never used a computer mouse before, and it felt like a huge leap from the terminal interfaces on the ZX Spectrum and school BBC Micro.
+Hooked up to a colour television, I was instantly captivated by the lime-green GEM desktop.
+I had never used a computer mouse before, and it felt like a huge leap forward from the command-line and keyboard-driven worlds of the ZX Spectrum and the school BBC Micro.

-After clicking through every pack-in disk, I was (only very slightly) disappointed to find very few games.
+After eagerly clicking through every bundled disk, I was — only very slightly — disappointed to find relatively few games included.

 - Afterburner